canonical/ubuntu.com/templates/legal/data-privacy/user-survey.md

 ## How long do we keep your information for?

-We keep your information for as long as you continue to consent to participate in MAAS user research and thereafter for so long as reasonably required in accordance with our record retention policy.
+We keep your information for as long as you continue to consent to participate in user research and thereafter for so long as reasonably required in accordance with our record retention policy.

 ## Your rights over your information